What is a firewall? This is one of the best tools you can use to protect your computer from attacks.

 The word “firewall” in the computing world derives from the architectural feature which separates rooms in such a way that it would keep a raging fire from spreading.
 It’s much the same with computers, in that they keep viruses, malware, and intrusive attacks from getting into your system.

 How Does it Work?

 Getting a better idea of what a firewall means getting a grip on how one works.
 The simple answer: by setting up and implementing logic rules.
 Combinations of variables (IP address, Protocols, Domain Names, Programs, Ports, and keywords) are flagged as permissible or non-permissible.
-What is an isn’t allowed in under specific circumstances is told to the firewall.
+What is and isn’t allowed in under specific circumstances is told to the firewall?